KieranBest/frameworks_and_languages_module/technical_report.md

 ### (name of Feature 1)

+automatically puts in the error and confirmation codes "200 OK" "404 Not Found"

 (Technical description of the feature - 40ish words - 1 mark)
 (A code block snippet example demonstrating the feature - 1 mark) (Explain the problem-this-is-solving/why/benefits/problems - 40ish words - 1 mark)